Child, Adolescent and Adult Counselling and Psychotherapy

 There are the significant challenges of developing peer relationships, re-negotiating family relationships and establishing a degree of autonomy.

 At this time of life, a young person is also trying to cope with major changes to their body and their confused and confusing sexual feelings.
-As well as all the major upheaval that entails, they are simultaneously progressing at senior school, with more demands placed on them and choosing directions for study and work.
+As well as all the major upheaval that entails, they are simultaneously progressing at senior school, with more demands placed on them and having to choose a direction for study and future work.

 This is a time of transition, with the teenager needing 'a foot in both camps' - at home and also with their group of friends.
 Peer relationships are very important in the process of establishing their (relative) independence.